weaviate/weaviate-io/developers/weaviate/current/getting-started/installation.md

 ## Other ways to run Weaviate

 We use WCS here to help you get started as quickly as possible.
-But you can also use one of self-deployment options with Docker or Kubernetes.
+But you can also use one of self-deployment options with [Docker](https://weaviate.io/developers/weaviate/current/getting-started/installation.html#docker){:target="_blank"} or [Kubernetes](https://weaviate.io/developers/weaviate/current/getting-started/installation.html#kubernetes){:target="_blank"}.

-[Read more](../installation/index.html) about different ways to run Weaviate, and installation options.
+[Read more](../installation/index.html){:target="_blank"} about different ways to run Weaviate, and installation options.

 {% include docs-support-links.html %}